FlameFlowAI/write/Chapter2/writing_is_a_kind_of_enjoyment.md

+# Writing is a kind of enjoyment..

-# Writing is a kind of enjoyment.
+Writing is a kind of enjoyment.